intuitive-robots/SimPublisher/README.md

 This repo is a versatile tool designed to seamlessly rendering objects from simulation or sensors to Mixed Reality (MR) or Augmented Reality (AR) headsets.

+## Isaac Sim
+Please check [this](./demos/IsaacSim/README.md) for information on how to setup simpub with isaac sim.

 ## Table of Contents
 - [Introduction](#Introduction)
 - [Features](#Features)